 PRECAUTIONS TO BE TAKEN IN HANDLING: Protect cylinders from damage.
 Use a suitable hand truck to move cylinders; do not drag, roll, slide, or drop.
 Never attempt to lift a cylinder by its cap; the cap is intended solely to protect the valve.
 Never insert an object (e.g., wrench, screwdriver, pry bar) into cap openings; doing so may damage the valve and cause a leak.
 Use an adjustable strap wrench to remove over-tight or rusted caps.
 Open valve slowly.
 If valve is hard to open, discontinue use and contact your supplier.
-Never apply flame or localized heat directly to any part of the cylinder.
-High temperatures may damage the cylinder and could cause the pressure relief device to fail prematurely, venting the cylinder contents.
-For other precautions in using Stargon, see section 16.
+For other precautions in using this mixture, see section 16.